tom-seddon/beeblink/docs/fs.md

 The new volume is automatically loaded, so you can start using it straight away.

-You can also create volumes on the server.
-Look in the server's folder, and find the `volumes` folder.
-Create a new folder there called `newvol2` (the folder name on the PC is how you'll refer to it from the BBC), and create a folder inside it called `0` (this is where the files for drive 0 will go, and it's how the server distingushes a volume from just an ordinary folder).

 On the BBC, type `*VOLS` to see the list of available volumes.
 The new volume will be included.